Quantagonia: Shaping the Future of Quantum Optimization

 Why Did You Start Quantagonia?

-For the past 25 years, I’ve dealt with large-scale optimization problems, for example, determining the schedule for a railway company or assigning employees to flights for an airline.
-Due to their large scale, these problems are impossible to solve by hand: it’s even hard for computers to solve them within a reasonable amount of time, let alone in realtime.
+For the past 25 years, I’ve dealt with large-scale optimization problems, such as determining a railway company’s schedule or assigning employees to flights for an airline.
+Due to their large scale, these problems are impossible to solve by hand: it’s even hard for computers to solve them within a reasonable amount of time, let alone in real-time.

-Many applications, however, require realtime solutions.
-For example, think of a big storm hitting Germany, and all the trains need to be rescheduled within a few minutes – not hours or days – to avoid delays as much as possible.
+Many applications, however, require real-time solutions.
+For example, imagine a big storm hitting Germany, and all the trains need to be rescheduled within a few minutes—not hours or days—to avoid delays as much as possible.

 In the last twenty years, people have joked that if quantum computers were around, they might be able to solve these optimization problems, but to date, no quantum computer has outperformed a classical supercomputer in practical tasks.
 This might change sooner than expected.

 When I sold my previous company, Gurobi, in 2017, it felt like the next right step was to explore quantum computing.
-It took me a while to wrap my head around it as developing for quantum computers is totally different from classical software development.
-There are no for-loops, and as of today, you need to build a physical model for the quantum chip and performing a quantum computation depends very much on the specifics of the hardware.
+It took me a while to wrap my head around it, as developing for quantum computers is totally different from classical software development.
+There are no for-loops, and as of today, you need to build a physical model for the quantum chip.
+Performing a quantum computation depends very much on the specifics of the hardware.

 But at some point in the future, quantum computers that outperform any classical computer will be available.
 So then, what do you do with all the codes written for classical high-performance computing?
 Thinking about forward compatibility, someone has to develop a program that would make existing codes compatible with new quantum processors and the dramatic speedups they may achieve.

-So I decided to found Quantagonia in 2021 together with Sebastian Pokutta, who I worked with at ILOG, Sabina Jeschke, who I knew from her time at Deutsche Bahn, and Philipp Hannemann, who I worked with in a professional sports scheduling company.
+So, I decided to found Quantagonia in 2021 together with Sebastian Pokutta, whom I worked with at ILOG, Sabina Jeschke, whom I knew from her time at Deutsche Bahn, and Philipp Hannemann, whom I worked with in a professional sports scheduling company.

 How Does Quantum Optimization Work?